Data for Vote Decisions in a City Council Election

 With this information, what should our voter do?
 Recognizing the limited amount of information about other voters’ intentions, she could simulate outcomes under a range of scenarios.
 A voter with the preferences expressed at the beginning of this post should vote for her highly desired candidates A and B. The decision on candidate C then depends on how likely other candidates are to win.
 If A and B are highly likely to win (e.g. they are incumbents with high fundraising, or there are other reasons to believe they are likely to win) then voting for candidate C might prevent one of the less desirable candidates D or E from winning.
 If D or E is likely to win, then she should not vote for candidate C because that vote might cause C to defeat candidate A or B.

-Note that our voter’s decision would be easier if Tempe used ranked choice voting, Borda count, or another method that allows voters to express more detailed preferences.
+Note that our voter’s decision would be easier if Tempe used ranked choice voting, Borda count, STAR voting, or another method that allows voters to express more detailed preferences.
 With ranked choice voting, she would simply rank candidates A through E from 1 to 5 in decreasing order of preference on her ballot, and would not need to conjecture about what other voters plan to do.
 If her first-choice candidate A is eliminated in the first round of tabulation as having no mathematical chance of meeting the required vote threshold, then her second-choice candidate is considered and so on until all candidates are chosen.** See https://vote.minneapolismn.gov/ranked-choice-voting/ for how the city of Minneapolis uses ranked choice voting for municipal elections.

 Copyright (c) 2024 Sharon L. Lohr